Frequently Asked Questions about Organic Cultivation / Organic Farming Faq

-The price of the organic produce is not just the cost of production, but it also includes environmental protection and enhancement such as building soil fertility, maintaining high standards of animal welfare, avoiding heath risk of farmers due to the use of harmful pesticides etc.
+The price of organic produce is not just the cost of production, but it also includes environmental protection and enhancement such as building soil fertility, maintaining high standards of animal welfare, avoiding heath risk of farmers due to the use of harmful pesticides, etc.

 The food produced from the organic farms is expensive when compared to the conventional food variety for the following reasons:

 - Organic food production is limited and demand is high.